GPT-do-dah/Replit-Container/README.md

 ## The Model

 The model used in this project is a quantized version built with `ggml`.
 It's designed to interpret and execute instructions on the Replit platform.
 The model has been trained on a large dataset and can handle a variety of tasks.
+[Learn More Here](https://github.com/replit/ReplitLM)

 ## Requirements